 In a May 19/17 response to CAFII's "Feedback on Definitions of Credit-Related Insurance Authorized for Sale Under a Restricted Insurance Agent's Certificate in Alberta," J. Abram, CEO of the Alberta Insurance Council, wrote to B. Wycks as follows: "Thanks, Brendan.
 I appreciate your quick response on this issue and value your feedback.
 I will place this matter before the LIC at their next meeting and will let you know the outcome."

-Earlier on May 19/17, B. Wycks made a detailed submission to Ms. Abram on behalf of CAFII (see document supporting agenda item 4.2 for June 6/17 CAFII Board Meeting).
+Earlier on May 19/17, B. Wycks had made the following submission to Ms. Abram on behalf of CAFII: